BoltonStudios/easy-zillow-reviews/README.txt

 * Compliant with Zillow's Terms of Use and Branding Requirements.

 = Premium Features =
-* Lender reviews.
+* Lender Reviews.
-* Individual loan officer reviews.
-* Company profile reviews.
+* Priority Support.
 * [Get the Premium Version](https://www.boltonstudios.com/easy-zillow-reviews/).

 = Requirements =